kamataryo/electron-miopon/README.md

 ## TODOs

-- detailed trafice for each phone number
-- production build
+- production
-- App Name settings
+  - not start until run app twice
+  - Menu display is not controled. when appears and when not?
+  - cannot continue after oAuth
 - run at start up https://electronjs.org/docs/api/app#appsetloginitemsettingssettings-macos-windows
 - interval settings as a preference
 - initialization as a preference